dstmodders/.github/CONTRIBUTING.md

 ### Lua + LuaRocks

 The game engine uses the [Lua][] interpreter v5.1, so it's RECOMMENDED to use the same version locally as well.
-In this project, v5.1.5 is used so if you stumble upon some compatibility issues, consider switching to that version instead.
+We, generally use v5.1.5, so if you stumble upon some compatibility issues, consider switching to that version instead.

-Also, we RECOMMEND installing the latest [LuaRocks][] to install some tools used throughout the project as well.
+Also, we RECOMMEND installing the latest [LuaRocks][] to install some tools used throughout the development as well.

 ### Tools